Sharky90/100-days-of-code/r1-log.md

 Continued with 'CRUD' from yesterday and all I can say is that this will be a life savior for bigger projects together with Django.
 I have enjoyed learning about Updating ,Deleting and Creating Views and now is the time to make a clone project ... 😊👨‍💻
 #100DaysOfCode

+//Day 82 December 30.
+Monday //

+Started with a blog clone project,finally summarizing everything I have done so far.
+2020 will be awesome for tackling new projects.
+The to-do list includes: making a portfolio, become a Python3.0 Jedi master, reading more coding books, Leetcoding...😄
+#100DaysOfCode